KatynaSada/SparseGO/README.md

         pip install torch-scatter torch-sparse -f https://data.pyg.org/whl/torch-1.13.0+${CUDA}.html
         ```
         where ```${CUDA}``` should be replaced by either ```cpu```, ```cu116```, or ```cu117``` depending on your PyTorch installation.
-    * Weights & Biases · MLOps platform
+    * Weights & Biases · MLOps platform (only for training)

       **1.** Create wandb free account at <a href="https://wandb.ai/site">https://wandb.ai/site<a>